brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/A Simple Microservice/index.md

 navigate to `http://localhost:8123`, you should now see an empty page listing no engines.

-Using the FastScore SDK, it's easy to retrieve a list of engine objects:
+Using the ModelOp Center SDK, it's easy to retrieve a list of engine objects:
 ```python
 from fastscore.suite import Connect
 c = Connect(proxy_prefix="https://localhost:8000")